Netcracker/KubeMarine/documentation/Troubleshooting.md

 ### Case 1

-**Symptoms**: A pod can't resolve the non-FQDN.
+**Symptoms**: A pod can't resolve a short name.
 Check inside the pod looks the following:

 ```
 $ nslookup kubernetes.default